Mebbel/Mebbel.github.io/_pomato/C002_PredictDistributions_TopDown.md

 A Random Forest Regressor is a very versatile model.
 It can handle both level and differences as well as upward and downward trends.
 With  linear models, we would need to create a lot of interactions or even different models to model complex patterns.
 That's not feasible for a first model.

-In a first step, we transform the dependend variable (Amount of Distributions) with the natural logarithm.
-For the explaining variables (aka features) we take up to 4 lagged levels and all possible differences between these lagged levels.
-The optimal model is determined by a gridsearch over different time windows.
+The dependend variable (Amount of Distributions) remains at the observed levels.
+For the explaining variables (aka features) we take up to 4 lagged levels, all possible absolute and relative differences between these lagged levels as well as average levels values.
+The optimal model is determined with a gridsearch.

 For a visual inspection of the results, the following graphic provides some good and bad cases.
-Each colored line is a multi-year forecast of the distribution from that very point.
-E.g. the red line forecasts from the 2016 to 2020.
+Each colored line is a multi-year forecast of the distributions from that very point.
+E.g. the red line forecasts from the year 2016 to 2020.
 Comparing this to the actual data in black, the inefficiencies of the model become apparent.

 ![Predict Top Bottom 5](/assets/images/predict_dist_topdown_predict_top_bottom_5.png)

 **Observations:**
-The model still has some obvious problems.
-It tends to reverse on upward trends too early.
-And in general seems to be hesistant to predict increasing distributions.
-Maybe this can be fixed with adding a trend feature or first and second derivates as features.
+The model follows a very conservative forecast pattern.
+It is hesitant to both upward- and downward trends.
+It follows strongly the most recent observation and fluctuates around the average observed distributions of the last years.
+These are by not bad properties.

 ## Out-of-sample Forecast